lilo-san/cha-documentation/README.md

 A lot of effort was put on the device design.
 Is build using only high quality Sanwa parts and the surface mount don't have any visible screws.

-Additionally, at the time of this writting at least, hardware specs are superior than direct competitors.
+Additionally, at the time of this writing at least, hardware specs are superior than direct competitors.

 These reasons made the device a favourite one to customise and build a self-contained small home arcade setup.